 If the "Get It" link does not find anything, don't assume that the Library does not hold the item.
-A search in QCAT for the title of the journal (or book) might find the title..
+A search in Omni for the title of the journal (or book) or article title might find the desired item. .

 If clicking on a full text link does not take you directly to the article, you will need to navigate to get the article you want - depending on the resource provider.

 Articles are important in your research as they contain the most-up-to-date research in a given field and often focus on a particular aspect of a topic.